 The College's 2017 Māori health strategy sets out to address the vision of the College regarding Māori health equity over the next five years.

-The College has a long standing commitment to achieving Māori health equity and the principles of Te Tiriti o Waitangi: partnership, participation and protection.
+The Royal New Zealand College of General Practitioners (the College) has a long standing commitment to achieving Māori health equity and the principles of Te Tiriti o Waitangi.
+Health equity is one of the College’s four strategic pillars.

 Refreshed 2017 strategy